wayneji/DailyScripts/data/articles/movie_story_2026-05-27_harry-potter-order-of-the-phoenix-3-parts.md

 Harry lost someone he loved, and he felt very sad.
 Later, Dumbledore told Harry more about the connection between him and Voldemort.
 Harry learned that growing up could be painful, but he was not alone.
 His friends, his teachers, and the Order would stand with him.

-**Image idea:** A dark magical hall with shelves of glowing glass balls, brave young wizards standing together with wands, soft magical light, dramatic but not scary, child-friendly fantasy style.

 ## Useful A2 Words